Shades-24/pdf2md-core/README.md

-# PDF to Markdown Converter

-A high-performance PDF to Markdown converter that handles complex documents including images, diagrams, LaTeX equations, and tables.
-Powered by Google's Gemini Vision API for accurate document understanding.
+# PDF2MD Core

+A Python-based tool for converting PDF documents to Markdown format, with special emphasis on preserving document structure, handling images intelligently, and supporting advanced features like LaTeX equations and footnotes.

 ## Features

-- Fast conversion (< 5 seconds for 20-page documents)
-- Preserves document structure and formatting
-- Handles complex elements:
-  - Images and diagrams
+- Smart image processing with type detection and optimization
-  - Mathematical equations
-  - Tables
+- LaTeX equation support
-  - Nested lists
-  - Text formatting (bold, italic, etc.)
-- Maintains proper heading hierarchy
-- Automatic image extraction and optimization
+- Footnote handling and reference linking
+- Heading structure preservation
+- Table of contents generation
+- Web interface with real-time preview
-- Parallel processing for better performance
+- CLI for batch processing

 ## Installation